 Initially, the Olympic pathway didn’t appeal to her, and it was thanks to the young Breton sailors program that she began to discover offshore racing.

-First with Damien Cloarec and Stéphane Krauss and a first Océane selection on a Figaro, she decided to start where many have cut their teeth: the Mini 6.50.
+First with Damien Cloarec and Stéphane Krauss and a first Océane selection on the Figaro, she decided to start where many others have cut their teeth: the Mini 6.50.
 And she has no regrets!

 Chloé Le Bars’ Mini-Transat

-While she was on the waiting list to participate, she learned at the last minute that she would be able to start.
-She felt very lucky to be there but set off without truly knowing what awaited her, as she was embarking on her first major solo crossing.
-With a second leg lasting 18 days, managing solo navigation is not easy.
-She learned many things, such as sailing in the trade winds.
-She ultimately finished in 29th position.
+While she was on the waiting list to participate, she found out at the last minute that she would be able to start.
+She felt very lucky to be there but set off without really knowing what to expect, as she was embarking on her first major solo crossing.
+With a second leg lasting 18 days, managing solo navigation was not easy.
+She learned a lot, such as sailing in the trade winds.
+She eventually finished in 29th place.

 Chloé Le Bars and SAILIZ

-As Chloé Le Bars launches a new project and seeks new partners, SAILIZ joins the adventure and provides technical support.
-She accepted and provides us with excellent feedback to continue improving our product range.
+As Chloé Le Bars launches a new project and looks for new partners, SAILIZ is joining the adventure and providing her with technical gear.
+She accepted and has been giving us great feedback to help us keep improving our product range.

 What she loves about offshore racing